-HorrorGeekLife: Thank you for taking the time to talk with us!
+HorrorGeekLife: Thank you for taking the time to talk with me!
 I have to begin where it all started – your role as Freddy in Return of the Living Dead.
 What was the experience like and what were some of your fondest memories on set?

 Thom Mathews: Oh my gosh, the whole experience was great from the very beginning.
 I didn’t realize how great it was at the time, it was my first big part in a movie.
 But I had come to realize how special it was.